-- 2 Careers Workshops - 1 1:1 appointment online and in-person when viable - Employability and Enterprise Workshops online - Access to the 'SIAConnect' Jobs Board - Careers Events online and on-site when viable - · Career Management Resources Located Online and in the Library
+- Employability and Enterprise Workshops online - Access to the 'SIAConnect' Jobs Board - Careers Events online and on-site when viable - Career Management Resources Located Online and in the Library

 Students and graduates also have access to our exclusive online vacancy site, 'SIAConnect', where employers are encouraged to upload their latest opportunities.
 There is also a Jobs Board within the Institute where the most recent opportunities are advertised.